WELCOME TO WINSCOMBE CC

-Winscombe Cricket club in Somerset has been established for129 years playing cricket on the village recreation ground against the backdrop of the scenic Mendip hills.
+Winscombe Cricket club in Somerset has been established for 130 years playing cricket on the village recreation ground against the backdrop of the scenic Mendip hills.

 The club has achieved Clubmark and Focus club status reflecting the clubs development with the award being presented personally by Giles Clarke chairman of the ECB.
 With the help of Lottery and Lord Taverners grants new practice nets have been installed and the artificial wicket replaced bringing our playing facilities right up to date.

-We field two Saturday sides with the first X1 playing in the WEPL Somerset division under captain Ben Goodrum and the 2nd X1 under captain Steve Bawden in the Somerset league.
-A newly formed Development Sunday team plays friendlies along with our midweek and seniors X1s.
-This year we are making our debuts.
-In the National village KO cup with the final at lords and the Somerset T20 Intermediate cup with the final at Taunton.
+We field two Saturday sides in the Somerset Cricket League with the first XI playing in division 1 and the 2nd XI in division 6.
+A newly formed Development Sunday team plays friendlies along with our midweek and seniors XIs.
+This year we are entering the Somerset T20 Intermediate cup with the final at Taunton.

 Off the field the clubhouse offers a fantastic facility with 2 bars and a function room that can accommodate 200 people as well as incorporating a very popular skittle alley well used by social members as well as sportsmen and women all the year round.